MyCoRe-Org/mycore/mycore-doubletfinder/readme.txt

 ##################################################
 # Step 1 - configure module properties
 #################################################
-The following properties are neccesary for creating a redundancy map for an object type.
+The following properties are neccesary to creating a redundancy map for an object type.
 This redundancy map could later be edited to define which records are really doublets and which are not.

 Possible properties for each object type:
 MCR.doubletFinder.{type}.fieldsToSort=xxx,xxx...
 Sorting the results.
 This improves the speed of comparision, so its good to set sort fields.
+														It is neccesary that the attribute "sortable=true" is set for all fields in the searchfields.xml which are defined here.
 MCR.doubletFinder.{type}.fieldsToCompare=xxx,xxx...
 All addable fields could be set here.
 This comparision is much faster then xpath compare.
+														The attribute "addable=true" has to be set in the searchfields.xml for each field which is defined here.
 MCR.doubletFinder.{type}.xpathToCompare=xxx,xxx...
 If a metadata is not accessible as a field, you can read the value with an xpath expression (very slow!)
 MCR.doubletFinder.{type}.tableHead=xxx,xxx...           not needed for comparision, will be later used as headline for the web editor